 A media player, media library, internet radio broadcaster, mobile device management utility and the client app for the iTunes Store, developed by Apple.
 It is used to purchase, play, download and organise digital multimedia.

 A video-on-demand and catch-up TV service run by the Australian Broadcasting Corporation (ABC).

 A general purpose programming language that is a class-based and object-oriented, and designed to have as few implementation dependencies as possible.

 Joint Cyber Security Centre

-The ACSC's Joint Cyber Security Centre program brings together business and the research community along with state, territory and Australian Government agencies in an open and cooperative environment.
+The Australian Signals Directorate’s Australian Cyber Security Centre's (ASD’s ACSC's) Joint Cyber Security Centre program brings together business and the research community along with state, territory and Australian Government agencies in an open and cooperative environment.

 A computer which is used to manage important or critical resources in a separate security domain.
 Also known as a jump host or jump box.